 For instance, plan a day trip to Martha’s Vineyard from Falmouth, MA with a ride on the Island Queen.

 Or, hop on “The Cat,” a high-speed ferry out of Bar Harbor, Maine and you will save drive-time to Nova Scotia.
 You can even bring your car if you’d like.

 Final Thoughts | Ways to Travel Without Flying

-So, you can forget the stress of flying…No more missed flights, long waits at the airport, customs clearance, and lost luggage.
+So, you can forget the stress of flying…No more missed flights, long waits at the airport, finding airport parking deals, customs clearance, and lost luggage.

 There are plenty of alternatives.

 Just because you’re not flying, doesn’t mean you can’t travel.
 And with these ways to travel without flying, you’ll hardly miss the boarding call.